Blesson01/create-react-app/README.md

 You **don’t** need to install or configure tools like webpack or Babel.<br>
 They are preconfigured and hidden so that you can focus on the code.

-Create a project, and you’re good to go.
+Create a project, and you’re good to go..

 ## Creating an App